|Hint: Use the tree menu to navigate groups of related pages|

 Why does my compiler tell me FreeRTOS is consuming all the available RAM?

-Two of the example memory allocation schemes supplied with FreeRTOS allocate memory from a statically allocated array that is dimensioned by the configTOTAL_HEAP_SIZE constant in FreeRTOSConfig.h.
+Three of the example memory allocation schemes supplied with FreeRTOS allocate memory from a statically allocated array that is dimensioned by the configTOTAL_HEAP_SIZE constant in FreeRTOSConfig.h.
 These are just normal statically allocated arrays, and therefore appear in the RAM usage figures provided by many tool chains.
 The tool chain is in effect showing the heap as consumed RAM, even though at that point the heap is completely free as no memory has actually been allocated.

 C applications require some RAM for things like static variables, buffers, etc. but will rarely use all the RAM available on a microcontroller.
 Many of the FreeRTOS demo applications dimension the heap to use up all the RAM that is left over, making it appear as if the application is using all the RAM available.